jc184/M813-TMA02-ChooseSeat/README.md

+.
 # M813-TMA02-ChooseSeat
 M813-TMA02-ChooseSeat application
 This is a project that forms part of Module M813 Software Development, TMA02 for The Open University, 2017.
 It relates to System Operation "Choose Seat" for the Alba Airways Flight Booking System, of which I will design and build parts of.
-This application is built using Design by Contract and UML, and has been written in Java in Netbeans 8.2
+This application is built using Design by Contract and UML, and has been written in Java in Netbeans 8.2.
+I would appreciate any feedback on this application, either using Issues or by emailing me james.chalmers184@gmail.com